A Safe Space For Kids

 When charges have been laid and the case proceeds in the judicial system, the child has the opportunity to come back to the Zebra Centre to prepare for their time in the courthouse.
 In court preparation, the child will meet with more child advocates and the case’s Crown Prosecutor to learn about the rules surrounding court and to dispel any fears the child might have towards the process.

-Children accompanied on the stand at the Edmonton Law Courts by Wren, Fossey and Fletcher in 2016.
+Children accompanied on the stand at the Edmonton Law Courts.

 For a child whose only experience with a courtroom has been on television dramas, court can be a pretty intimidating place.
-Thankfully, someone (or dog!) can be with them every step of the way.
+Thankfully, we always ensure that they will be accompanied by someone every step of the way.
 Although not all Zebra Centre cases will reach the justice system, our Court Accompaniment Program ensures friendly faces are there to answer any questions and to accompany the child on the stand as they testify against the accused.